Nursing Unit Secretary Salary in the United States

-How much does a Nursing Unit Secretary make?
+How much does a Nursing Unit Secretary make in the United States?

 Nursing Unit Secretary Salaries by Percentile